jajohnson2/StargateAPI/README.md

 25. **Got 'Create Person' Working:** I also got the API call to create a new person working correctly.
 There’s currently no input validation which would need to be added in the future.
 An alert lets the user know that the user was successfully created and refreshes the `getAllPeople` list on the page.

-26. **Got ‘Create Astronaut Duty’ Working:** This API call was a tiny bit more complex than the other API calls.
-In order to create an astronaut duty for an existing person, we first have to GET personByName to pass that to the createAstronautDuty API call.
+26. **Got ‘Create Astronaut Duty’ Working:** Creates a newDutyRequest object, using the user's input, and calls `apiService.createAstronautDuty()`.
 An alert is displayed to let the user know the creation was successful.
-I considered having this also refresh the getPersonByName display on the UI, but decided that might be overreaching.
-It would be easy to implement by calling getPersonByName after creating the new astronaut duty.
-You could even prompt the user to make the decision to fetch the person’s record after creating a new duty.

 27. **Clean up code:** Before considering the project complete (for the time being--had to stop due to time constraint) and ready for broader testing or merging, I performed code cleanup.
 This involved:
     * Removing any temporary `console.log` statements used during debugging.